burhanrashid52/PhotoEditor/README.md

         app:photo_src="@drawable/got_s" />

 ```
-Your can define your drawable or color resource directly using `app:photo_src`
+You can define your drawable or color resource directly using `app:photo_src`

-Your can set the image programmatically by getting source from `PhotoEditorView` which will return a `ImageView` so that you can load image from resources,file or (Picasso/Glide)
+You can set the image programmatically by getting source from `PhotoEditorView` which will return a `ImageView` so that you can load image from resources,file or (Picasso/Glide)
 ```java
 PhotoEditorView mPhotoEditorView = findViewById(R.id.photoEditorView);